dphagler/POP_LMS/README.md

   `AUTH_EMAIL_SUBJECT`, `AUTH_EMAIL_RATE_LIMIT_MAX`, `AUTH_EMAIL_RATE_LIMIT_WINDOW`, and `AUTH_EMAIL_TOKEN_MAX_AGE` to send Resend-backed
   magic links for sign-in.
 - **PostHog** – set `NEXT_PUBLIC_POSTHOG_KEY` (and optionally `NEXT_PUBLIC_POSTHOG_HOST`) to enable client analytics.

+## Recommended lint guardrails

+Enable ESLint rules such as `no-console` and `no-unused-vars` (along with [`unused-imports/no-unused-imports`](https://github.com/sweepline/eslint-plugin-unused-imports)) to keep dead code and debug logging from slipping back into the codebase.
+Add them to `.eslintrc.js` once the project is ready to enforce the stricter posture.